 Therefore you need to understand the properties of the soil and determine the most efficient way of making it fertile without upsetting its property balances.

 For Best Results

-Warm soil is also ideal for germination, which you can be achieved by spreading black plastic over the land.
+Warm soil is also ideal for germination, which can be achieved by spreading black plastic over the land.
 This also impairs weed growth.

 A more natural way is by sticking a finger in the soil and ensuring it feels wet at least an inch below the surface.
-Ensure to water the plants to maintain consistent moisture levels without waterlogging the garden.
+Ensure water the plants to maintain consistent moisture levels without waterlogging the garden.

 For robust growth, consider using transplants that you had started well in time indoors.
 Transplanting should be done on cool, overcast days with sufficient watering to alleviate transplant shock.

 With the garden going, it is crucial to monitor and control weeds, pests, and diseases.
 Diseases are best handled by uprooting and destroying the infected plant and rotating the crop in subsequent periods.

 Most pests can be eradicated by hand and if not possible insecticides can be applied.
 Weeds are managed by removing them periodically and spreading mulch to hinder their growth.

 Get a soil sample from the field and eliminate unorthodox particles like rocks and wood.